Dark Circles At A Glance

 I normally perform 2 sessions, separated by at least a week.
 The first is to build support, the second is to add volume to the deep troughs.

 I use cannula technique in this area.
 Treatments are comfortable with little downtime.
 It is important to stop any potential medications that may cause unwanted bleeding or bruising during the filling process.
-This includes fish oil, high dose vitamin E, aspirin and anti-inflammatories.
-You should avoid exercise of 48 hours post dermal fillers.
+This includes fish oil, high dose vitamin E, aspirin, and anti-inflammatories.
+You should avoid the exercise of 48 hours post dermal fillers.

 In the context of ‘dark circles’, dermal fillers can give a 25-30% ‘correction.’
 More on how I perform this procedure in the dermal filler section of this website, under ‘tear troughts.’

 Lasers including Fraxel & LaseMD fractional resurfacing, CO2 & erbium can help in some cases of dark circles related to poor skin texture and/or skin laxity.